Wolftrot/Wolftrot/README.md

-# Welcome, I am Samy a Full Stack Developper
+# I am Samy, a Full Stack Developper

 ### About me
 :computer: **IT Technician specialized in Software development**